Admission to the College

 Notification of Admission

 Applicants receive an admissions decision approximately three weeks after the Office of Admissions receives all required materials.
-Transfer students receive a separate summary of transfer credit evaluation, which may come before admission to the college.
+Transfer students receive a separate summary of transfer credit evaluation.
 The summary of transfer credit evaluation does not guarantee admission, rather is provided to the student as a guide of which credits will transfer if admitted to the college.
 Once admitted, students intending to enroll at Westminster must submit an admitted student reply form and a $500 non-refundable enrollment deposit must be submitted to guarantee a place in the entering class.

 The tuition deposit should be submitted by the National Reply Date of May 1 or within 30 days of receiving an admissions decision if after May 1.
 Students requesting an extension to the enrollment deposit deadline should contact the Office of Admissions.
 Students may choose to defer their admission after paying the tuition deposit for up to two years.
 Extensions may be considered on a case-by-case basis.
 New first-year students are required to live in campus housing during the fall and spring semesters of their first two years.
 Residence Life may grant exceptions for students with extenuating circumstances after an exemption form is submitted.